 The girl next to me squealed as I spun the steering wheel, sending the car into a hairpin turn around the corner.
 She laughed, high off of speed and copious bottles of champagne.

 “Xavier!”
 She bit her lip, her hands running up along my thigh.
-Two things were guaranteed to make a girl horny.
+Two things were guaranteed to please a woman.

 The roar of a fast car, and a crap load of money.

 I revved the engine, sending my Lamborghini speeding down the scenic roads of Monaco.
-The blonde bombshell beside me shivered with pleasure, stroking at the bulge in my pants.
-She was a model, here in Monaco for a fashion show.
+The blonde bombshell beside me was a model, here in Monaco for a fashion show.